 - credentialing upon graduation reserved for graduates of Commonwealth Honors College, i.e., Honors with distinction, great distinction or greatest distinction, as well as Departmental or Multidisciplinary Honors)

-If you have received an invitation to join Commonwealth Honors College upon acceptance to UMass Amherst, then you may confirm your membership by signing our Commonwealth Honors College Membership Contract.
+If you have received an invitation to join Commonwealth Honors College upon acceptance to UMass Amherst, then you may confirm your membership by signing our Commonwealth Honors College Terms of Agreement.
 This is typically done at an Honors College group info session scheduled during your New Student Orientation.

 If you did not receive an invitation to join Commonwealth Honors College, you may consult our Admissions web page for application options.